Harry and Meghan: The union of two great houses, the Windsors and the Celebrities, is complete

 Patrick Freyne: After Harry and Meghan, the monarchy looks archaic and racist.
 Well duh

-Having a monarchy next door is a little like having a neighbour who’s really into clowns and has a house daubed in clown murals, displays clown dolls in each window and has an insatiable desire to hear about and discuss clown-related news stories.
+Having a monarchy next door is a little like having a neighbour who’s really into clowns and has daubed their house with clown murals, displays clown dolls in each window and has an insatiable desire to hear about and discuss clown-related news stories.
 More specifically, for the Irish, it’s like having a neighbour who’s really into clowns and, also, your grandfather was murdered by a clown.

 Beyond this, it’s the stuff of children’s stories.
 Having a queen as head of state is like having a pirate or a mermaid or Ewok as head of state.
 What’s the logic?
 Bees have queens, but the queen bee lays all of the eggs in the hive.
 The queen of the Britons has laid just four British eggs, and one of those is the sweatless creep Prince Andrew, so it’s hardly deserving of applause.